whizkee/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 Install [Android Studio][android_studio].
 Follow the instructions at the linked Android Developer site to get started.
 Opening Android Studio for the first time will guide you through the process of installing the Android SDK.

+Warning: In Android Studio 3.6 or later, you need to manually add the old version of the Android SDK Tools for Flutter to work.
+To do this:

+Open the Android Studio SDK Manager
+In the Android SDK tab, uncheck Hide Obsolete Packages Check Android SDK Tools (Obsolete)

 #### Adding SDK Packages

 After installing the Android SDK, you must also install the packages for